connorbowen/apiq-mvp/docs/API_REFERENCE.md

 #### `POST /api/workflows/generate`

-Generate a workflow from natural language description.
+Generate a workflow from natural language description with enhanced logging and retry mechanisms.

 **Request Body:**